amazon-ion/ion-python/C_EXTENSION.md

 ### 2. Known Issues

-1. We barely see memory leak issues recently, but it is possible that the issue still exists.
-Refer to [amzn/ion-python#155](https://github.com/amzn/ion-python/issues/155) for details.
-2. C extension only supports at most 9 for timestamp precision.
+1. C extension only supports at most 9 for timestamp precision.
 Refer to [amzn/ion-python#160](https://github.com/amzn/ion-python/issues/160) for details.
-3. C extension only supports at most 34 decimal digits.
+2. C extension only supports at most 34 decimal digits.
 Refer to [amzn/ion-python#159](https://github.com/amzn/ion-python/issues/159) for details.
+3. C extension has a limitation to read large Clob data.
+Refer to [amzn/ion-python#207](https://github.com/amzn/ion-python/issues/207) for details.
+4. For any memory leak issue, please comment on [amzn/ion-python#155](https://github.com/amzn/ion-python/issues/155).

 ## TODO